Preview the reading: how do the title, subtitles, and headings prepare you for the content?

 When you're finished reading a passage, try to teach someone else the material.
 If you can effectively share the information, that means you must know it!

-Use the keyboard shortcut Ctrl F (Find) to open a search box on any webpage, pdf, or Word document.
-Type in the keyword, concept, or character name you want to find.
+To find a keyword, concept, or character name, use the keyboard shortcut Ctrl F (Find) to open a search box on any webpage, pdf, or Word document.
 This will highlight the term wherever it occurs and show how many times it appears.

 What techniques do you use to stay focused on your reading?